File storage for computation

 - how you will be using or accessing the data.

 Basically AFS storage is for home directories with small amounts of data and is always backed up.
 Lustre is for fast parallel access to large amounts of data for HPC simulations and is never backed up.
-For further information regarding file storage for computation at PDC, see the sections about storing data and about file systems in the Support area.
+Further information about storing data files can be found on the data management page in the Support section of the PDC website .